akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Multiple persistence plugin configurations
 ==========================================

-By default, persistent actor or view will use "default" journal and snapshot store plugins configured in the following sections of the ``reference.conf`` configuration resource:
+By default, a persistent actor or view will use "default" journal and snapshot store plugins configured in the following sections of the ``reference.conf`` configuration resource:

 .. includecode:: ../scala/code/docs/persistence/PersistenceMultiDocSpec.scala#default-config

-Note that in this case actor or view overrides only ``persistenceId`` method:
+Note that in this case the actor or view overrides only ``persistenceId`` method:

 .. includecode:: ../java/code/docs/persistence/PersistenceMultiDocTest.java#default-plugins

-When persistent actor or view overrides ``journalPluginId`` and ``snapshotPluginId`` methods, the actor or view will be serviced by these specific persistence plugins instead of the defaults:
+When a persistent actor or view overrides ``journalPluginId`` and ``snapshotPluginId`` methods, the actor or view will be serviced by these specific persistence plugins instead of the defaults:

 .. includecode:: ../java/code/docs/persistence/PersistenceMultiDocTest.java#override-plugins

-Note that ``journalPluginId`` and ``snapshotPluginId`` must refer to properly configured ``reference.conf`` plugin entries with standard ``class`` property as well as settings which are specific for those plugins, i.e.:
+Note that ``journalPluginId`` and ``snapshotPluginId`` must refer to properly configured ``reference.conf`` plugin entries with a standard ``class`` property as well as settings which are specific for those plugins, i.e.:

 .. includecode:: ../scala/code/docs/persistence/PersistenceMultiDocSpec.scala#override-config